Our Tasty Apple Pie Has High Expectations

 For the pastry dough:

-- 12 oz butter, cold and in small cubes
+- 12 oz cold butter, cut into small cubes

 You'll also need:

 - 1 round casserole dish

 - Peel and remove the cores from the apples before cutting them into thin wedges.

 - Mix the apple wedges in a large bowl with sugar, flour, cinnamon, and a pinch of salt.

 - Knead the ingredients for the pastry using your hands or an electric whisk.